Factorizing the Stochastic Galerkin System: A Spectral Galerkin Method

 where $\vx=\tvec(\mX)$ is an $N|\sI|\times 1$ constant vector equal to the columns of $\mX$ stacked on top of each other.
 The constant matrix $\ip{\bpi\bpi^T\otimes A}$ has size $N|\sI|\times N|\sI|$ and a distinct block structure; the $\alpha,\beta$ block of size $N\times N$ is equal to $\ip{\pi_\alpha\pi_\beta A}$ for multi-indicies $\alpha,\beta\in\sI$.
 Similarly, the $\alpha$ block of the $N|\sI|\times 1$ vector $\ip{\bpi\otimes b}$ is equal to $\ip{b\pi_\alpha}$, i.e.~the Fourier coefficient of $b$ associated with $\pi_\alpha(s)$ approximated with the quadrature rule.

-Much of the literature on PDEs with random inputs~\cite{Pellissetti00,Powell09-2} points out an interesting block sparsity pattern that arises in the matrix $\ip{\bpi\bpi^T\otimes A}$ when the parameterized matrix $A(s)$ depends at most linearly on any componenets of $s$; this is a result the orthogonality of the bases $\bpi(s)$.
+Much of the literature on PDEs with random inputs~\cite{Pellissetti00,Powell09-2} points out an interesting block sparsity pattern that arises in the matrix $\ip{\bpi\bpi^T\otimes A}$ when the parameterized matrix $A(s)$ depends at most linearly on any components of $s$ and integrals are computed exactly; this is a result the orthogonality of the bases $\bpi(s)$.
 For general analytic dependence on the parameters, such sparsity patterns do not appear~\cite{Ernst10}.
 However, one can always mimick the sparsity pattern of $A(s)$ with a simple reordering of the variables.
 By taking the transpose of \eqref{eq:varform} and using the same vec operations, if we define $\tilde{\mathbf{x}}=\tvec(\mX^T)$ (i.e.~the same unknowns reordered), then

 Notice that the matrix in \eqref{eq:galerkinsys2} retains the sparsity of $A(s)$ in its blocks, since each $i,j$ block of size $|\sI|\times|\sI|$ is equal to $\ip{A_{ij}\bpi\bpi^T}$, where $A_{ij}(s)$ is the $i,j$ element of $A(s)$.
 For the remainder of the paper, however, we will work with the form \eqref{eq:galerkinsys}.